Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: The non-Lefschetz Locus for Graded Modules

-Now Corollary \ref{levellocus} provides us with a nice decomposition of $\ml_N$ in the case that $N$ is Artinian and level, however, pinpointing the $j$ for which this occurs can often be difficult in practice.
-We have another Corollary of Proposition \ref{crux} that does this when $N$ is Symmetrically Gorenstein.
-It is well-known a Gorenstein algebra is always level.
-Naturally, we would like it so that Symmetrically Gorenstein modules are level.
-We answer this in the affirmative below.
+Now Corollary \ref{cor: levelLocus} provides us with a nice decomposition of $\ml_N$ in the case that $N$ is Artinian and level, but pinpointing the $j$ for which this occurs can often be difficult.
+However, we can pinpoint the $j$ for which this occurs in the case $N$ is Symmetrically Gorenstein, provided we know that Symmetrically Gorenstein modules are also level.
+It is well-known Artinian Gorenstein algebras are level, and we answer this affirmatively for Symmetrically Gorenstein modules below.

 \begin{lemma} Suppose $N = S^v/L$, where $L$ is a homogeneous submodule of $S^v$ generated by elements of positive degree with respect to the standard grading on $S^v$.
-If $N$ is Symmetrically Gorenstein, then $N$ is level.
+If $N$ is Symmetrically Gorenstein, then $N$ is level. \end{lemma}